 - The dental clinic appeared clean and well-maintained. - The practice had infection control procedures which reflected published guidance. - Staff knew how to deal with medical emergencies.
-Appropriate medicines and life-saving equipment were available. - The practice had systems to manage risks for patients, staff, equipment and the premises. - Safeguarding processes were in place and staff knew their responsibilities for safeguarding vulnerable adults and children. - The practice had staff recruitment procedures which reflected current legislation. - Clinical staff provided patients' care and treatment in line with current guidelines.
+Appropriate medicines and life-saving equipment were available. - The practice had some systems to manage risks for patients, staff, equipment and the premises. - Safeguarding processes were in place and staff knew their responsibilities for safeguarding vulnerable adults and children. - The practice had staff recruitment procedures which reflected current legislation. - Clinical staff provided patients' care and treatment in line with current guidelines. - Patients were treated with dignity and respect.
+Staff took care to protect patients' privacy and personal information.